 From there, creators were offered the chance to set an intention for the day to practice the personality dimension that they received.
 If they chose to, they were offered the chance to wear a ribbon on their wrist to remind themselves throughout the day of the intention they set.

-I Do Not Walk In A Dream was shown at Propelify Innovation Festival in 2017.
+I Do Not Walk In A Dream was shown at Propelify Innovation Festival in early 2017.
 The installation involved a memorial to creators’ intentions, color coded by the personality type they evoked when setting their intention.
 When I received the invitation to participate, I knew that the installation space, location, and time would be very unpredictable.
 Rather than focusing all my time on space and design, I took the chance to create my first card game.